abarker/yapsc/README.rst

 * When there are multiple matching cases their function are called in the sequence that they were defined in.

+* To disallow duplicate case values, more like Pascal, you can pass `dups=False` as a keyword argument to the switch class definition (i.e., pass it after the `Switch`).

 * The class name can be arbitrary, but should be different from any other switches in the same scope.